koszeggy/KGySoft.Drawing.Tools/README.md

    - `System.Windows.Media.ImageSource`: All derived types are supported, including vector images (`System.Windows.Media.DrawingImage`) and bitmaps (types derived from `System.Windows.Media.Imaging.BitmapSource` such as `BitmapFrame`, `BitmapFrame`, `WriteableBitmap`, etc.).
 Vector images are displayed as bitmaps, adjusted to the size of the primary display.
    - `System.Windows.Media.Imaging.BitmapPalette`: Color entries can be examined individually.
    - `System.Windows.Media.Color`: sRGB, ScRGB, and colors with context profile are all supported.
+- The `KGySoft.Drawing.DebuggerVisualizers.SkiaSharp` assembly supports the following types (in read-only mode):
+   - `SkiaSharp.SKBitmap`: All color/alpha types of any color space are supported
+   - `SkiaSharp.SKImage`
+   - `SkiaSharp.SKPixmap`
+   - `SkiaSharp.SKSurface`: All back-ends are supported
+   - `SkiaSharp.SKColor`

 <p align="center">
   <img alt="Debugging a ColorPalette instance" src="https://user-images.githubusercontent.com/27336165/124268121-66d84380-db39-11eb-97f5-6ff569b01daa.png"/>